chicleracha/tracetcp/DOCUMENTATION.md

     -g address    use the specified host as a a gateway to remote systems rather than the default gateway.

+    -X            aborts the trace after a number of consecutive unresponsive hops.
+A hop can seem unresponsive due to either timeouts or because it limits responses.
+This can make the trace to constantly output "*"s until the Max number of Hops setting is reached.
+This option prevents it by killing the trace after a number of consecutive unresponsive hops.

 Examples:
     tracetcp www.microsoft.com:80 -m 60